pognibene/serverless-java-emu/README.md

 # serverless-java-emu
-This project allows to emulate AW API Gateway and AWS lambda locally on your computer, for Java based Lambdas
+This project allows to emulate AWS API Gateway and AWS lambda locally on your computer, for Java based Lambdas